March 10: Untarnished

 From NewNorth Gallery to MAGNET

-MAGNET (MAGNET Galleries Melbourne Inc.) declares its mission is to preserve and celebrate the best of Australian photography and encourage excellence among established and emerging photographers.
-MAGNET exists to further the practice and appreciation of photography, particularly documentary work, and to support photographers and students in their practice.
+MAGNET Galleries Melbourne Inc. declares its mission is to preserve and celebrate the best of Australian photography and encourage excellence among established and emerging photographers, to further the practice and appreciation of photography, particularly documentary work, and to support photographers and students in their practice.
 Gallery 1 houses Photonet Fine Art Printing, while the larger Gallery 2 serves as the main event space and both areas are clean ‘white cube’ exhibition venues lit artificially and through full-length windows from the mall.
 Art historian Gael Newton in 2024 write that “Magnet Galleries is a great not for profit space run on next to nothing by those passionate about the social and aesthetic role of the medium.”

-James McArdle (August 2024) Michael at his Retrospective, MAGNET Galleries
+James McArdle (August 2024) Michael at his Retrospective HUMANKIND — Encounters and Portraits, MAGNET Galleries, Docklands

 The permanent collection